 The most noticeable difference between male and female mosquitoes is their size.
 Females are larger than males, weighing in at about two milligrams, depending on the species.
 What other physical characteristics clue you in on the sex of these flying pests?

 Males have finer hairs called flagella on their antennae, compared to the plain, thin antennae of the females.
 These extra flagella help the male hear the higher-pitched buzzing of female mosquitoes, which is how he fulfills his primary purpose of finding a mate.

-Female mosquitoes' antennae are less bushy and contain odor receptors that help her find sources of blood, which she requires in order to reproduce.
-Blood supplies the energy and protein the female mosquito needs to lay eggs.
+Female mosquitoes' antennae are less bushy and contain odor receptors that help her find sources of blood, which she needs to reproduce.
+The protein in human or animal blood is the energy source a female mosquito needs to lay eggs.

-Both male and female mosquitoes have a proboscis, although the male's is wider, branched and looks more feathery.
-This structure also aids the male in detecting the buzz of the female.
-The female's proboscis lacks the fine hairs and is more needle-like in appearance, allowing her to use it to pierce the skin of animals to obtain a blood meal.
+Both male and female mosquitoes have a proboscis, although the male's is wider, branched and more feathery.
+Like the flagella on his antenna, this structure also aids the male in detecting the buzz of the female.
+The female's proboscis lacks those fine hairs and is more needle-like, which she uses to pierce an animal's skin to find and dine on blood.

-Other receptors on the female can pick up heat, sweat and octenol, which is a naturally occurring byproduct of oxidation in plants and animals that have a diet high in vegetable matter, such as oxen and cows.
+These receptors can also detect heat, sweat and octenol, a naturally occurring byproduct of oxidation in plants and animals with a diet high in vegetable matter, such as oxen and cows.
 Octenol is also present in human breath and sweat.
-In fact, mixtures of carbon dioxide and octenol are used as bait in mosquito killing traps.
+Here's a fun fact: some mosquito-killing traps use mixtures of carbon dioxide and octenol as bait.